isaschmitz/seasenselib/docs/source/developers_guide.rst

 Use explicit format specification when:

 - Automatic detection fails
-- You have files with extensions that do not map one-to-one with a reader (e.g., *.mat or *.dat)non-standard extensions
+- You have files with extensions that do not map one-to-one with a reader (e.g., *.mat or *.dat)
 - You need to override the default reader choice

 .. code-block:: python